River and Rowing Museum: The Wind in the Willows Gallery

-The permanent Wind in the Willows exhibition includes Mr Toad, Ratty, Badger, and Mole to a location on the bank of the River Thames, whose creatures and landscapes provided the inspiration behind the original book.
+The permanent The Wind in the Willows exhibition included Mr Toad, Ratty, Badger, and Mole to a location on the bank of the River Thames, whose creatures and landscapes provided the inspiration behind the original book.

 E.H.
-Shepard’s illustrations are included as 3-D models that depict the adventures of Mr Toad, Ratty, and their friends.
+Shepard's illustrations were included as 3-D models that depict the adventures of Mr Toad, Ratty, and their friends.
 The Museum has rights to use the original images by Shepard, who explored the meadows and willow-fringed river around nearby Pangbourne in search of settings for these illustrations.
-The exhibition follows the original storyline, using theatrical lighting and sound techniques to take visitors on a journey through the world of The Wind in the Willows.
-Interactive exhibits and specially developed audio guides help visitors feel a part of the story.
+The exhibition followed the original storyline, using theatrical lighting and sound techniques to take visitors on a journey through the world of The Wind in the Willows.
+Interactive exhibits and specially developed audio guides helped visitors feel a part of the story.

 Thames Gallery

-The Thames Gallery is the largest of the River & Rowing Museum's permanent galleries.
-It provides an interpretation of the River Thames from source to sea.
+The Thames Gallery was the largest of the River & Rowing Museum's permanent galleries.
+It provided an interpretation of the River Thames from source to sea.
 The River Thames is a key element of life in the Thames Valley and the country as a whole.
-The gallery offers visitors a range of perspectives, looking at the river as an inspiration for the arts, as a natural habitat for wildlife and as both a source of pleasure and a means of trade.
-In a mix of music, art, photography, original objects, boats and oral testimony the gallery takes the visitor on a journey from the source at Kemble to the Thames Barrier.
-Exhibits from local and private collections illustrate the historic and social importance of the river, while interactive displays enable visitors to learn more about river management and water supply.
+The gallery offered visitors a range of perspectives, looking at the river as an inspiration for the arts, as a natural habitat for wildlife and as both a source of pleasure and a means of trade.
+In a mix of music, art, photography, original objects, boats and oral testimony the gallery took the visitor on a journey from the source at Kemble to the Thames Barrier.
+Exhibits from local and private collections illustrated the historic and social importance of the river, while interactive displays enabled visitors to learn more about river management and water supply.

-Aspects of the Thames in the exhibition include:
+Aspects of the Thames in the exhibition included: